 So, now you know what your friends can do for you.
 You probably want to thank them, right?

 When you sign up to Push Doctor, we give you a unique code that you can share with your friends.
-Like you, they'll be able to get an appointment with an experienced GP in minutes, while they'll also get money off their first appointment.
+Like you, they'll be able to get an appointment with an experienced GP while they'll also get money off their first appointment.

 Simply log in to your account to get started, or download the app and sign up today.